understandable-machine-intelligence-lab/Quantus/README.md

 df
 ```

-Other miscellaneous functionality of `quantus` library.
+Other miscellaneous functionality of `Quantus` library.

 ````python
 # Interpret scores.